gitops-jml/gitops/README.md

 ![Image](./images/uc1.jpg)

 - create a new ArcoCD application from this file\
-`cd gitops-with-argocd; oc apply -f argo-crd/config/console/console-link.yaml`
+`cd ; oc apply -f GitRepos/gitops-with-argocd/argo-crd/config/console/console-link.yaml`

 - look at the new Application in ArgoCD console.\
 It's status should be Out Of Sync, because the target resources don't exist yet and the synchronization mode is Manual